topas-nbio/TOPAS-nBio-v2.0/README.md

 # TOPAS-nBio
 This is the TOPAS-nBio extension repository, a Monte Carlo simulation framework for (sub-) cellular radiobiology.

+The current version 2.0 is a legacy version.
+A new version will be released within this month and be based on OpenTOPAS: https://opentopas.github.io/index.html

 TOPAS-nBio is described here: https://topas-nbio.readthedocs.io/.
 This page includes a class documentation and the license.

-TOPAS-nBio is an extension of TOPAS (TOol for PArticle Simulations), which can be obtained from www.topasmc.org.
-The TOPAS documentation can be found at https://topas.readthedocs.io/.
+TOPAS-nBio is an extension of OpenTOPAS (TOol for PArticle Simulations), which can be obtained from https://opentopas.github.io/index.html.
+The OpenTOPAS documentation can be also found there.

 The TOPAS-nBio package was described in Schuemann et al., Radiation Research, 2019, 191(2), p.125.
 This reference should be cited for all work using the TOPAS-nBio package.